Unleash/terraform-provider-unleash/docs/resources/user.md

 - `email` (String) The email of the user.
 - `name` (String) The name of the user.
 - `password` (String, Sensitive) The password of the user.
 - `send_email` (Boolean) Send a welcome email to the customer or not.
-Defaults to true
+Defaults to false
 - `username` (String) The username.

 ### Read-Only